 Commonly called Joe-pye weed, this is another Native American herb.
-It contains euparin, a plant chemical shown to promote kidney and urinary health.
+It contains euparin, a plant chemical shown to normalize kidney and urinary health.
 Euparin encourages the breakdown of calcium deposits.

-Marshmallow may soothe the tissue in the kidneys and urinary tract, possibly providing relief from painful symptoms associated with common kidney ailments.
-The root also encourages urination, thereby initiating a natural release of kidney stones.
+Marshmallow supports kidney and urinary tract health.
+The root also benefits urination, initiating a natural release of kidney stones.

 Have you tried a kidney cleanse before?
 What was your process and how did it work?
 Please let us know your experiences in the comments!

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Global Healing Center does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Global Healing Center are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician.